-Transfers with an adequacy decision 18
+Transfers with an adequacy decision21

-- 1. A transfer of personal data to a recipient or recipients a third country or an international organisation may take place where the Commission has decided that the third country, or a territory or a processing sector within that third country, or the international organisation in question ensures an adequate level of protection.
+- 1. A transfer of personal data to (....)22 a third country or an international organisation may take place where the Commission23 has decided that the third country, or a territory or a specified24 sector25 within that third country, or the international organisation in question ensures an adequate level of protection.
 Such transfer shall not require any specific authorisation. - 2.
-When assessing the adequacy of the level of protection, the Commission shall, $\underline{\text{in}}$ particular, take account of $\underline{^{22}}$ the following elements: - the rule of law, respect for human rights and fundamental freedoms, relevant legislation (...), data protection rules and security measures, including rules for onward transfer of personal data to another third country or international organisation, which are complied with in that third country or international organisation, as well as the existence of effective and enforceable data subject rights and effective administrative and judicial redress for data subjects whose personal data are being transferred (...);
+When assessing the adequacy of the level of protection, the Commission shall, in particular, take account of the following elements: - the rule of law, respect for human rights26 and fundamental freedoms, relevant legislation (...), both general and sectoral, data protection rules and security measures, including rules for onward transfer of personal data to another third country or international organisation27, which are complied with in that third country or international organisation, as well as the existence of effective and enforceable data subject rights and effective administrative and judicial redress for data subjects whose personal data are being transferred (...)28;